-A withdrawal is available any time between the first and last day of classes.
-Students must submit written notice of withdrawal to the Office of the University Registrar no later than the last day of classes.
-Withdrawal becomes effective on the date the form is filed with the Office of the University Registrar.
-A notation of withdrawal and the effective date will be posted to the student's academic record.
+Students may request a withdrawal from all classes any time between the first and last day of classes by completing the "Undergraduate Withdrawal Form" and "Survey of Students Leaving the University of Maryland During the Semester" found on registrar.umd.edu/ registration/separating-university/withdraw.
+Students must return both forms to the withdrawal to the Office of the University Registrar no later than the last day of classes.
+The effective date of the withdrawal for purposes of any refund is the date that the written withdrawal notice is received by the Office of the University Registrar.
+Notation of withdrawal and the effective date will be posted to the student's academic record.
+Instructors and college offices will be notified of all withdrawn students.